Contrast-Security-OSS/safelog4j/README.md

 <br>
 </b></p>

-If you're wrestling with log4shell [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046), the best thing to do is to upgrade your log4j to the latest secure version.
+If you're wrestling with log4shell [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046), the best longterm plan is to upgrade your log4j to the latest secure version.
 But if you can't do that for whatever reason, you probably want to be *really* sure that you have a problem and an easy way to fix it.

 Safelog4j:
 * accurately discovers the use of log4j